-Title Assessing New Mining Projects Degree of recognition National Media name/outlet ResourceStocks Magazine - Aspermont Media type Duration/Length/Size 1 page Country Australia Date 1/07/15 Description 2020 Foresight: Assessing New Mining Projects
+Title Assessing New Mining Projects Degree of recognition National Media name/outlet ResourceStocks Magazine - Aspermont Media type Duration/Length/Size 1 page Country/Territory Australia Date 1/07/15 Description 2020 Foresight: Assessing New Mining Projects

 This month Digging Deeper advises both companies and investors alike to exercise caution when looking at future commodity prices and costs for next generation mining projects.